Payroll taxes are taxes paid on wages or salaries that employees earn. Payroll taxes are paid by both employers and employees.

 Even though payroll taxes are paid by both employers and employees, there’s one major difference.
 Payroll taxes paid by employees affect employees’ net pay, but payroll taxes paid by employers don’t.

-Taxes that employees pay are subtracted out of an employee’s gross pay, which lowers the net pay for that paycheck.
+Taxes that employees pay are subtracted from an employee’s gross pay, which lowers the net pay for that paycheck.
 (Here’s a quick refresher on the difference between gross pay and net pay.)

-Payroll taxes paid by the employer, however, do not affect an employee’s paycheck.
+The employer’s share of payroll taxes does not affect an employee’s paycheck.
 Here’s a summary of the payroll taxes that employers and employees pay.

 Employer payroll taxes: